 Easy to clean

 We only use our reusable bottles for water, so cleaning the bodies is as easy as a good swish with hot, soapy water followed by a rinse.
 Don’t judge.
 Years of cleaning sippy cups have taught me to judge a bottle’s washability by the number and complexity of parts in the cap.
 Fortunately all three of these bottles have pretty simple caps.
 Hydaway’s opening is a little smaller and so requires more care to clean, especially if you’re using it for anything other than water.
-Only Hydaway and Vapur specify that their bottles are dishwasher-safe but I’m not sure about Monument given the webbing wrist strap; however, the Vapur Element and Monument water bottles are too tall to fit in the top rack of our standard dishwasher.
+Only Hydaway and the Vapur folding water bottle specify that their bottles are dishwasher-safe but I’m not sure about Monument given the webbing wrist strap; however, the Vapur Element and Monument water bottles are too tall to fit in the top rack of our standard dishwasher.

 Winner: three-way tie